rolczynski/Explainable-Sentiment-Analysis/article/article.md

 Please be aware that the service is running on the CPU "minimal-resource" machine, therefore, the inference time is extremely high comparing to the well-adjusted modern computational units.
-The adjustment is straightforward having the specification about constraints and the data stream that the service aims to process.
+The adjustment is straightforward having the specification about constraints and data stream that the service aims to process.

 <br>

 #### Conclusions

+- based on explanations we can build metrics that we can monitor
+- calibration / biased to positive all the time blur a view

 THe model maps the input with the output without providing logic.